sodafoundation/architecture-analysis/SIM/RetrievalManagement.md

   Manager make a procedural call to RPC methods(i.e sync_storage_resource()).
 Later, it cast the task to RabbitMq message bus.
 * Manager: It is tasks consumer part of the task manager.
 It receive the tasks from RabbitMq and make a procedural call to appropriate methods based on received input tasks.
-* Tasks: It contains the implementation code for retrieving the resources information and updating the DB.
+* Resource Tasks: It contains the implementation code for
+  retrieving the resources information and updating the DB.
 To get the latest information from storage backends, it calls driver manager methods, and later updates the DB with collected information.
+* Performance Tasks: It contains the implementation code for performance metrics collection and push to exporters.

 ##### Delfin Driver manager:
 * This layer contains driver’s code.
-Drivers are lightweight processes that configure and collect data from various sources including storage, switch , host etc.
+Drivers are lightweight processes that configure and collect data from various sources including storage, switch, host etc.
 * Each driver’s connected to a single storage backend and performs specific tasks(storage, volumes, pools collection) on that backend.
 Driver manager’s responsibility is to take input from the task manager and select specific drivers based on input parameters.
 Once the task is performed, return the response with collected information.
 * Task manager to driver manager is a procedural call.
 And from driver